 The transformation scenarios may be shared between many XQuery files, and are exported at the same time with the XSLT scenarios.

 When editing an XQuery file, oXygen detects the documents used as inputs and presents a simplified outline for each one.
-The input view can analyse documents that are stored on the local file system.
+The Input view can analyze documents that are stored on the local file system.

 If you have a transformation scenario for the XQuery file and you specify an input XML file, this one will also be added to the displayed input trees.